status-im/nimbus-eth2/docs/the_style_book/src/05_libraries.md

 ### Cons

-* large, monolithic releases make upgrading difficult - bugs, fixes and improvements are released together causing unnecessary upgrade churn
+* large, monolithic releases make upgrading difficult - bugs, fixes and improvements are released together causing upgrade churn
 * many modules in the standard library are unmaintained and don't use state-of-the-art features of Nim
 * long lead times for getting fixes and improvements to market
 * often not tailored for specific use cases